-Our focus will be on each and every child to receive quality first teaching and precision in identifying gaps, this includes on-entry gaps in Early Years.
+Our focus will be on each and every child to receive quality first teaching and precision in identifying gaps, this includes on-entry gaps in EY.
 Teaching will be adaptive and opportunities to close the attainment gap will be tirelessly sought by all staff within the school.
 We will identify gaps early in the child's time at our school and provide a curriculum that will meet their needs.

-Our intention to provide a broad, balanced and ambitious curriculum alongside our vision statement that 'As each one does their part, we grow in love'.
+Our intention to provide a broad, balanced and ambitious curriculum alongside our vision statement that each child can 'Celebrate.
+Believe.
+Aspire' and 'As each one does their part, we grow in love'.
 Our school curriculum and provision drives our commitment to not only enrich the cultural capital of each child, but the emotional intelligence and resilience in life and learning skills, so that each child may grow holistically.